|Homepage:||Click to visit|

 Summer in Shanghai

-- Dive into the bustling metropolis of Shanghai to explore the major social and economic transformations in China and practice your Chinese language outside of the classroom.
+- Dive into the bustling metropolis of Shanghai to explore the major social and economic transformations in Chinese society and practice your Chinese language inside and outside of the classroom.

 - Distinguish yourself professionally and network within the Chinese business culture as an intern at a national or multi-national company, arts-related organization, NGO, think tank, or government organization.